Yarondo/StreamAssistant/README.md

 ## Usage

-To use Chrome Audio Mute, follow these steps:
+To use StreamAssistant, follow these steps:

 1. Open a terminal window and navigate to the directory where you saved the `streamassistant.py` script.